ButterflyStats/devkit2/README.md

 To update the replay parser in the devkit, you need to build butterfly using emscripten (e.g. generating the JS bindings).
 Afterwards, simply replace the generated javascript with the files in `static/butterfly`.

+## Project status

+I won't work on this anymore, feel free to write me a mail if you want to take over.

 ## Building the project